kajacobs/CSC360/Assignment 3/README.md

 Please see report.txt for a description of the design and implementation of my file system.

 #### How to Run my File System
 I have a shell script that compiles all the necessary files and runs all of my tests.
-The command ./runLLFS.sh should be all you need to run my file system :)
+The command ./runLLFS.sh in the top level folder that contains the script should be all you need to run my file system :)

 #### Resources Used: